jasonpang/RemoteDesktop/README.md

 Remote Desktop, a PC Screen Sharing Software Prototype
 ========================================================

+**Note: ** I've been getting some emails about this project (never expected anyone to see this really) and it not working, so I'm going to try to fix it and document it better.
+Cheers!
+Hopefully shouldn't take too long.
+(November 4, 2014)

 Tagline
 -------
 See your friend's screen and control his keyboard and mouse. `RemoteDesktop' brings the remote computer to you, with extra tools like a remote file manager, registry editor, and chat.